 The lamb pies are sold by the same vendor selling perogie and cabbage rolls, Though they generally have separate lines, which makes it even better because the lamb line is usually shorter.
 Sometimes I get my lamb pie with a side of perogie, because why wouldn’t you?!?

-Find them in the Food Court Area in the south-east side of the Royal (beside the Rosti place).
+Find in the Food Court Area in the south-east side of the Royal (beside the Rosti place).

 Here’s my biggest challenge: every year as I start planning my time at the Royal I have to debate which treats at the Royal I will consume first on my first day.